Urgent Care Los Angeles | Suicide prevention:

 - Sharings feelings of being trapped or a burden to others

 If you notice any of the above in someone you know, or yourself, there are things you can do to help.
 If this is an urgent matter, do not hesitate to contact a suicide prevention line such as the 988 Suicide and Crisis Lifeline or locate your nearest urgent care center.
-If you are local to the Los Angeles area, the Vermont Urgent Care near USC may be a good resource for you.
+If you are local to the Los Angeles area, the Vermont Urgent Care Los Angeles may be a good resource for you.